JONSASSE/432-2018/slides/class16/README.md

 ## Choosing From My Lists in Project 1

-I provided lists of potential analyses for your Project 1.
-But you should be **choosing wisely** from that list to produce a curated and appropriate final set of analyses in Task 10 and Task 11, not demonstrating your ability to do all of those things.
+I provided lists of potential analyses for [Task 10](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#what-should-i-consider-doing-in-developing-linear-models-for-task-10) and for [Task 11](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#what-should-i-consider-doing-in-developing-logistic-models-for-task-11) for your Project 1.
+But you should be **choosing wisely** to produce a curated and appropriate final set of analyses responding to each Task, not demonstrating your ability to do all of those things.

 - You need to settle on a single model for a quantitative outcome (in Task 10) and a single model for a binary outcome (in Task 11.)
 Be sure you've done this, clearly.
      There are 13 items listed in the [linear regression model list](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#what-should-i-consider-doing-in-developing-linear-models-for-task-10) and you need to decide which 4-8 of these you actually need to show us.